gelatodigital/how-tos-9-10-vrf-jump-start/README.md

-# How To #10 on Gelato: VRF Walkthrough
+# How To #10 on Gelato: VRF Jump Start

 This repository provides example contracts and instructions for setting up Verifiable Random Function (VRF) on Gelato, utilizing both Gelato VRF and Gelato VRF (Chainlink Compatible).